mj3b/governance-frameworks/ai-governance/fragmented-catholic-ai-governance.md

 ## Why Catholic Institutions Are Uniquely Exposed

 Catholic institutions occupy an unusual position in the American AI governance landscape.
 They are simultaneously subject to civil regulation, diocesan canonical authority, and the moral theology of the Magisterium.
 No secular institution faces that combination.
-A hospital system deploying an AI triage tool must satisfy HIPAA, the FDA's Software as a Medical Device framework, its diocesan bishop's authority over pastoral matters, and Catholic Social Teaching's account of human dignity and the common good — in a single deployment decision.
+A hospital system deploying an AI triage tool must satisfy HIPAA, the FDA's Software as a Medical Device framework, its diocesan bishop's authority over pastoral matters, and Catholic Social Teaching's account of human dignity and the common good, all in a single deployment decision.

 The U.S. and China regulatory frameworks for AI are diverging in ways that compound this exposure.
 U.S. efforts emphasize system- and risk-based regulation, while Chinese rules place relatively greater emphasis on content, security, and outputs.[^1] Catholic institutions operating internationally, and those receiving federal funding domestically, face both frameworks without clarity on how to reconcile them with canonical requirements.